-

 - Kafedra Vysshei matematiki

-Seventy years of birth and forty-five years of scientific and pedagogical activity of the Head of the Department of Higher Mathematics of the Mining Institute, Doctor of Technical Sciences, Professor Andrei M. Zhuravsky were celebrated.
+Seventy years since his birth and forty‑five years of scientific and teaching activity of the Head of the Department of Higher Mathematics of the Mining Institute, Doctor of Technical Sciences, Professor Andrei M. Zhuravsky were marked.